turingschool/backend-curriculum-site/module3/lessons/actionmailer.md

 ---
 layout: page
-title: Sending Email Tutorial
+title: Sending Email in Rails
 length: 60
 tags: rails, email, smtp, actionmailer, rspec
 ---

 Updated to work with Ruby 2.5.3 and Rails 5.2.4.3

-## Sending Email
+## Learning Goals

 We'll explore sending email in Rails by building a project that requires this functionality.
 By the end you should understand:

 * How to use ActionMailer
 * Send email locally using Mailcatcher
-* How to test a mailer is working
+* How to test that a mailer is working

+---

+## Warm Up

+* Why are emails important?

+---

-### Friendly Advice
+## Friendly Advice Exercise

 We are going to build an application that allows us to send our friend some friendly advice via email.